weber8thomas/MISTIC-public/README.md

     │   ├── processed      <- Final VCF data after filtering.
     │   └── raw            <- Raw files.
     │
-    ├── outputs            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── MISTIC-public.yml  <- The requirements file for reproducing the analysis environment

+    ├── MISTIC.py          <- The main program of this project
     │
-    ├── MISTIC-public.yml  <- The requirements file for reproducing the analysis environment ├── MISTIC.py          <- The requirements file for reproducing the analysis environment │
     ├── src                <- Source code for use in this project.
         ├── data           <- Scripts to download or generate data │   └── make_dataset.py
         │   └── vcf_to_pandas.py
         |
-        │── evaluation     <- Scripts to download or generate data │   └── combination_pandas.py
+        │── evaluation     <- Scripts to build evaluation sets │   └── combination_pandas.py
         │
         ├── features       <- Scripts to turn raw data into features for modeling